kibook/s1kd-tools/tools/s1kd-aspp/README.md

 -g
 Generate display text for applicability statements.

+-l
+Treat input (stdin or arguments) as lists of filenames of modules, rather than modules themselves.

 -p
 Preprocess applicability statements to produce "presentation" applicability statements which are simpler to parse in an XSLT stylesheet.
 The applicability in the resulting XML is no longer semantically correct.